canonical/starlark/doc/safety/README.md

 Certainly, *fibers* (or *coroutines*) are not immune to malicious software, which can create fairness issues and prevent other routines from running.
 Nevertheless, their execution is fast, and crucially, their implementation does not rely on any platform-specific features, making them a valuable abstraction for any language [^5].

-The *cooperation* concept behind them can be extended to virtually any resource.
+The manual control *fibers* have over when to switch is crucial: it is not realistic to give control back at every instruction as it would be too expensive to achieve this granularity.
+In this case, the trade-off is up to the implementer/designer who, most likely, has a higher level view of the goals of the system.
+This trade-off between granularity and simplicity/speed is what makes this cooperation a *best-effort* one as it doesn't give too many guarantees (as opposed to a preemptive scheduler).
+Both the *cooperation* and the *best-effort* concepts behind *fibers* (or *coroutines*) can be extended to virtually any resource.

 ### Cancellation (Time)